jimhigson/oboe.js/writing/main/3_Background.md

 Inside systems also, even with automatic refactoring tools, only automate and therefoer lessen but do not remove the problem that coupling causes changes in one place of a codebase to cause knock-on changes in remote other parts of the code.
-A method of programming which was truly compatible with extreme programming would involve designing for constant change without disparate parts having to be modified as structural refactoring occurs.

 I propose that in a changing system, readability of code's changelog is as important as readability of the code itself.
 Extraneous changes